 Alternative assets have become an established part of the investment market, alongside the traditional office, retail and industrial sectors.
 The build-to-rent boom continues as institutional investors look to increase their market share, and there has been an increase in the number of new projects in the construction pipeline, both in London and the regions.
-This investment is timely as traditional buy-to-let landlords continue to exit a sector traditionally dominated by a larger number of smaller private investors.
+This investment is timely as traditional buytolet landlords continue to exit a sector traditionally dominated by a larger number of smaller private investors.
+Institutional investors are likely to be more conscious of the ESG agenda as well as the need to provide uniformly high standards of accommodation in the face of increased regulatory scrutiny.
 A number of high-profile private equity-backed investment vehicles have signalled an intention to develop and operate new tech-enabled build-to-rent neighbourhoods, underlying the growing significance of technology-led platforms in the sector.
 Despite operational difficulties, confidence remains high for operators in the specialist retirement living and student housing sectors, where major institutional investors are looking to increase their portfolios.
-Purpose-built student accommodation has largely weathered the storm now students have returned to campus.
+Purpose-built student accommodation is another attractive sector for investment capital.
 Although demand from private equity and institutional investors remains high for quality stock in strong regional cities, compressed yields are leading to more speculative development funding as investors look for value in the student accommodation market.
 The retirement living sector has much further to go if it is to emulate the North American, Australian and New Zealand models and meet the needs of an ageing population.
 Later living developments must provide an attractive community in which to live that adapts to provide care as the need arises.
-The focus to date has been on high-end luxury later living schemes in expensive locations, but demographics confirm that more affordable options are required.
+The focus to date has been on high-end luxury later living schemes in expensive locations, but demographics confirm that more affordable options offer scalable opportunities for growth.

 Perhaps not surprisingly, there has been a surge of interest in the life sciences sector, with the Oxford-Cambridge arc attracting the most attention.
+Life sciences are also a key part of Canary Wharf's transformation to a mixed-use destination following a series of high-profile office relocations.
 Innovation hubs thrive on shared technology and a dynamic talent pool and must compete on a global platform.
 Once established, they in turn boost investment in housing, ancillary offices, infrastructure and leisure facilities.
 Next-generation science, innovation and technology will become a key part of the real estate market as well as the wider economy.
-The hotel and leisure sector has been desperate for a return to healthy occupancy rates.
-Confidence in the travel industry is essential, with a steady flow of foreign tourists required to fill an increasing number of available beds, particularly in London where a number of major new hotel projects are in the pipeline.
+The hotel sector has enjoyed healthy occupancy rates with good numbers of leisure and business travellers and the welcome return of corporate conferences.
+London has performed particularly well, and the pipeline of major new hotel projects is strong.
 Opportunities can be found in a squeezed pub sector where some leading pub chains have expressed an interest in expanding their estates and have taken advantage of buying opportunities.
-The long-suffering night club and live entertainment sectors, although now open, have had to cope with confusing health and safety requirements, as well as local authorities and communities that have become accustomed to a quieter life.
 Alternative real estate assets seem likely to offer opportunities as investors are forced to be more flexible in their quest for growth in this rapidly evolving and increasingly important sector.